 The centerfield contains a solid section of ikat motif on a red background with the head and foot of the textile containing smaller bands of ikat and stripes also on a red background.

 This is the one of the most highly valued woman’s textile for the people of Lo’o Neke.
 The central ikat motif is called both Atoni and Bikase, Atoni means human and Bikase, means horse.
 In many of these communities horses are used not only as a pack animal but are also gifts at a marriage exchange as are textiles.

 Warp ikat, three panels stiched together and sewn as a tube, commercial cotton, natural dyes.
-Ikat tied, dyed, woven by Veronika Meak in Timor, 2014.
+Ikat tied, dyed and woven in Malaka, Timor, 2014.

 116 x 64 cm / 45.5 x 25 in

 Textiles and Their Culture: Adonara Island | Bali Island | Flores Island | Java Island | Kalimantan Island | Lembata Island | Savu & Rai Jua Islands | Sulawesi Island | Sumba Island | Timor Island

 With questions or for assistance, please contact email@example.com, stating the product name and its SKU (listed under the price).
 The cost of shipping will be added during the checkout process, but customs duty and sales tax levied by the destination country will not be added.
 Any customs duty and sales tax will be payable by the customer.
 All sales are final and no returns will be accepted.